106ohm/PerformabilitySimulator/README.md

 A _reward_ is a list of floats, indexed by nodes.

 # Details on _RewardProcessSimStateVariables_
 A _state variable_ is an integer.
 A _model state_ is represented as a list of state variables.
-In the code, the corresponding type is __StateVariables__.
+In the code, the corresponding type is StateVariables.

 A _simulation state_ comprises all the information carried on: transitions, state variables and performance variables.
 In the code, the word "state" means simulation state and is manipolated through the State monad.